giuliacappelli/MedinaStochasticOptimalityTheory/README.md

-# MedStOT model: modeling the grammaticality of implicit objects based on Medina (2007)'s variant of Stochastic Optimality Theory (StOT)
+# MedStOT model: modeling the grammaticality of implicit objects based on Medina (2007)'s variant of Stochastic Optimality Theory

 This project computes a model of the grammaticality of implicit objects based on Medina (2007)'s variant of Stochastic Optimality Theory (StOT).